ratneshster/Time-Series-Analysis/README.md

 #### Newsfeed:

 **24/09/2017** Currently, we are in the first stage of development.
-Testing certain methods in [Jupyter Notebook](http://jupyter.org/).
+Testing certain methods with [Jupyter Notebook](http://jupyter.org/).